The Role of Governors

 - provides a strategic view of the school by establishing a vision and setting the purpose and aims of the school within an agreed policy framework.
 It appoints and performance manages the headteacher, agreeing the school improvement strategy which includes setting statutory targets with supporting budgets and staffing structures.

 In order to do this, governors need to gain knowledge of how their school operates through training, by attending meetings, and by getting to know their school community, for example through a small number of visits to the school during the school day.

 Governors need to work together as a team, under the leadership of the Chair of the governing body.
 Governing bodies are required to meet formally a minimum of three times a year.
-At Toynbee we meet five times a year as a Full Board and in addition we have three sub committees who also meet six times a year:
+At Toynbee we meet five times a year as a Full Board and in addition we have four sub committees who also meet six times a year:

 - Finance & Staffing

 - Welfare & Guidance